A Class of Degenerate Mean Field Games, Associated FBSDEs and Master Equations: Introduction

 and $\frac{dV}{d\nu}$ is the linear functional derivative of $V$ in the measure variable (see Section~\ref{sec:notation} below) .
 With $v^{t,\mu}(s,x):=V\left(s,x,m^{t,\mu}(s)\right)$ for $(s,x)\in[t,T]\times\brn$, the pair $\left(m^{t,\mu},v^{t,\mu}\right)$ solves the system of HJB-FP equations associated to the classical mean field game with initial data $(x,\mu)$ at time $t$; see Remark~\ref{rk:FP-HJB}, and also Section 2.2 of \cite{AB_JMPA} and Section 3.3 of \cite{HZ2} for more discussions.
 In fact, the mean field game master equation \eqref{intro_5} is a decoupling field of the mean field game HJB-FP system, and our probabilistic approach gives a classical solution of the master equation \eqref{intro_5}.
 The proof of the well-posedness of Equation \eqref{intro_5} relies heavily on the regularity in $(x,\mu)$ of the value functional $V$.
 When the cost function is $C^3$ both in the spatial and control variables, the value functional is shown to be also $C^2$ in its spatial variables; when the derivatives $D_y^2 \frac{d}{d\nu}D_x f,\ D_y^2 \frac{d}{d\nu}D_v f,$ and $\ D_y^2 \frac{d}{d\nu}D_x g$ are bounded and continuous, then the value functional is linearly functionally differentiable in $\mu$ with the corresponding derivative $D_y^2\frac{dV}{d\nu}$ being continuous.
 The proof of these regularity requires that $Y_{t\xi}$ has the G\^ateaux derivative in $\xi$ and $(Y_{tx\mu},v_{tx\mu})$ has the usual derivative in $(x,\mu)$.
 We first study the regularity solutions to two systems of forward-backward stochastic differential equations (FBSDEs) corresponding to MFG \eqref{intro_1} and Problem \eqref{intro_1'}, which arise from the maximum principle \cite{AB_JMPA,AB8}.
 Our approach is significantly different from the recently well-received PDE approach to mean field games via master equation under Lasry-Lions monotonicity condition or displacement monotonicity condition in the existing literature.
 Our probabilistic approach is more aligned with the stochastic control method, and allows us to cope with the case where $b$ is linear in $(x,v)$ and nonlinearly dependent on $m$, while $\sigma$ can be degenerate so that it is linear in $x$ and nonlinearly dependent on $m$.
 We also require less regularity in the cost functions than those demanded in the existing literature.
-In our paper, the state dynamics does not include a common noise; actually, the presence of the common noise would incur the uniform ellipticity of the Fokker-Plank (FP) equation in the mean field game, and thus helps to improve the regularity of the solution of the FP equation, which makes the master equation easier to be solved.
 To the best of our knowledge, the degenerate mean field games are barely touched in the contemporary research, and most studies require the diffusion term to be constant, such as most of preceding works.
 When the diffusion coefficient is degenerate, the difficulty in the mathematical analysis is widely believed to be escalated to another higher level.
-Nevertheless, Chassagneux et al. \cite{CJF} studies the case when $\sigma$ is bounded and lists out some interesting examples, but the linear volatility function is not included.
-In our work, we allow $\sigma$ to be state-distribution dependent, unbounded and possibly degenerate.
+Nevertheless, Chassagneux et al. \cite{CJF} study the case when $\sigma$ is bounded and lists out some interesting examples, but the linear volatility function is not included.
+Cardaliaguet et al. \cite{Cardaliaguet-Seeger-Souganidis} prove the existence of the weak solutions to the HJB-FP system corresponding to MFG when the noise coefficient is control-independent and the the initial distribution has a bounded density.
+Differently, in our work, we give the strong solution of the MFG \eqref{intro_1} and the classical solution of the master equation \eqref{intro_5} via a stochastic control approach.
+In particular, when the cost functions are $C^1$ and the diffusion coefficient $\sigma$ is state-distribution-control dependent, MFG \eqref{intro_1} can still be warranted with a unique solution.
 And our running cost function $f$ can be non-separable with a quadratic growth.